irsbugs/irsbugs3.github.io/pages/index.rst

-.. title: Home
+.. title: Home Page
 .. slug: index
-.. date: 2021-01-20 17:22:21 UTC+13:00
+.. date: 2025-02-14
 .. tags:
 .. category:
 .. link:
-.. description: English ~ Home / Welcome page for Te Papanui Enderley Community.
+.. description: Home page for Website.
 .. type: text
 .. hidetitle: True

+.. _top:

 Welcome
 =======

-Streisand Effect website.
+Website of Jeremy Dawson.

+..comment: Is this a one line comment for a programmer to see?

+`[Goto Top] <#top>`_